-Looking around in the cinema that night I asked myself: “How did it happen that we passed from being amazed by those “basic” special effects, to be bored by the incredible special effects of today’s movies?”
-Considering that Star Wars is a pretty famous and for-the-whole-family kind of blockbuster, it’s fair to say that I was looking at an average crowd of western consumers of mass-product goods, like myself.
-So what does their lack of interest tell us?
+Looking around in the cinema I asked myself: “How did it happen that we passed from being amazed by those special effects, to be bored by the incredible special effects of today’s movies?”

 Please notice that I’m picking this event just to exemplify something that I’ve noticed is going on in the communication field since the last 10 years, and to ask myself these questions:

-Is the perfect vision of alien worlds, spaceships and sword fights not enough to grab our attention anymore?
+Is the perfect depiction of alien worlds, spaceships and sword fights not enough to grab our attention anymore?

-What would it take, with an audience like this, to get noticed as a brand?
+If so, what would it take, with an audience like ours, to get noticed as a brand?

 “What would it take, with an audience like this, to get noticed as a brand?”

-To understand better this phenomenon we have to go back a bit, before the so called digital revolution.
+Let’s go back a bit, before the digital revolution.
 Before it, Creatives were amongst the best paid (and admittedly the most spoiled) people in the advertising and design industry.
-Incredibly, back in those days of rampant misogyny and all out materialism, some companies trusted Creatives more than any team of “market experts”.
+Back in those days, some companies trusted Creatives more than market experts.

 Companies like Olivetti, Apple, Benetton, IBM, Disney and Toyota, just to pick a few, made extensive market researches AND THEN relied on their Creative Minds in order to come up with something great.

-We could lay back on our rocking chairs now and recall the days before Facebook, when no one had an online profile with real information on it and we were all wearing dungarees.
-Before Facebook made it acceptable to put your real life online (and stalk on other people too).
-We could do that and daydream or we could just accept that we gave away all our sensitive information for the equivalent of a bag of stale nuts on a Ryanair flight.
+We could lay back on our rocking chairs now and recall the days before Facebook when no one had an online profile with real information on it and we were all wearing metaphorical dungarees.

-In the creative industry, at the beginning, it all made sense.
-“Sure!” someone stammered “…we…we can see what they like…we can see what they buy…we know where to find them…it’s just a matter of giving them what they want when they want it! right?
-Right guys?”.
-It seemed that one could stack people very well into categories and feed them whatever bullshit.
-Didn’t we know everything about them?
-Didn’t we know what they like or dislike because of their Facebook, Youtube and Amazon behaviour?
-So it should have been easy to sell them stuff.
-Right?
-Wrong.
-In fact it didn’t happen.
+In the creative industry, in the beginning, it all made sense.
+“Sure!” someone must have said “…we…we can see what they like…we can see what they buy…we know where to find them…it’s just a matter of giving them what they want when they want it!
+Perfect!”.

 “It was all a hoax.
 A Transparent marketing bubble that now is slowly fading while we are still living in it.”